ajmckeen/ajmckeen/README.md

 - <b>Papers</b>
   - Swarm Intelligence: [Effect of Random Walk Parameter Tuning on Local-Sensing Swarm Agents in Environmental Exploration and Target Locating.pdf](https://github.com/user-attachments/files/15539179/Effect.of.Random.Walk.Parameter.Tuning.on.Local-Sensing.Swarm.Agents.in.Environmental.Exploration.and.Target.Locating.pdf)
     - Conducted a study on random walk algorithms used by robot swarms.
-At the core of the study was focused on how far robots should drive and how much they should turn.
+The core of the study was focused on how far robots should drive and how much they should turn.
   - Deep Reinforcement Learning & Robot Controls
     - [Implementation of Network Search Tactics in Deep Reinforcement Learning Agent Controlled UAV Airspace Defense.pdf](https://github.com/user-attachments/files/15539281/Implementation.of.Network.Search.Tactics.in.Deep.Reinforcement.Learning.Agent.Controlled.UAV.Airspace.Defense.pdf)
 <table>